-^{}Other than the non-convertible debentures our Company has not issued any convertible instruments like warrants, debentures etc. since its incorporation and there are no outstanding convertible instruments as on date of this Draft Red Herring Prospectus.
-For further details refer page 226 of this Draft Red Herring Prospectus. the % has been calculated based on existing (pre-issue) Paid up Capital of the Company.
+^{}Other than the non-convertible debentures our Company has not issued any convertible instruments like warrants, debentures etc. since its incorporation and there are no outstanding convertible instruments as on date of this Red Herring Prospectus.
+For further details refer page 233 of this Red Herring Prospectus.

 - 6. Our Company has not issued any Equity Shares out of revaluation reserve or reserves without accrual of cash resources. - 7.
-Except as disclosed in this Draft Red Herring Prospectus, our Company presently does not have any intention or proposal to alter its capital structure for a period of six (6) months from the date of opening of the Issue, by way of spilt/consolidation of the denomination of Equity Shares or further issue of Equity Shares (including issue of securities convertible into Equity Shares) whether preferential or otherwise.
-However, during such period or a later date, it may issue Equity Shares or securities linked to Equity Shares to finance an acquisition, working capital, merger or joint venture or for regulatory compliance or such other scheme of arrangement if an opportunity of such nature is determined by its Board of Directors to be in the interest of our Company. - 8.
-We have 9 shareholders as on the date of filing of this Draft Red Herring Prospectus.
+Except as disclosed in this Red Herring Prospectus, our Company presently does not have any intention or proposal to alter its capital structure for a period of six (6) months from the date of opening of the Issue, by way of spilt/consolidation of the denomination of Equity Shares or further issue of Equity Shares (including issue of securities convertible into Equity Shares) whether preferential or otherwise.
+However, during such period or a later date, it may issue Equity Shares or securities linked to Equity Shares to finance an acquisition, working capital, merger or joint venture or for regulatory compliance or such other scheme of arrangement if an opportunity of such nature is determined by its Board of Directors to be in the interest of our Company.